nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting persons: `sort`

-Sorts list of persons alphabetically by specified field.
+Sorts list of persons in ASCII order by each character in specified field.

 Format: `sort [name] [role] [phone] [email] [address]`

 * Exactly one of the optional fields is required
-* Sorts the list alphabetically by given predicate.
+* Sorts the list in ASCII order by each character.
 * The field refers to attributes used to sort the list by.
-* The field **must be a valid attribute** name, role, phone, email and address only
+* The field **must be a valid attribute** name, role, phone, email or address.

 Examples:
-* `sort name` sorts the list alphabetically by name.
+* `sort name` sorts the list in ASCII order by each character in the name.
   ![result for 'sort name'](images/sortMessage.png)
-* `sort role` sorts the list alphabetically by role.
+* `sort role` sorts the list in ASCII order by each character in the role.
-* `sort phone` sorts the list alphabetically by phone.
+* `sort phone` sorts the list in ASCII order by each character in the phone number.
-* `sort email` sorts the list alphabetically by email.
+* `sort email` sorts the list in ASCII order by each character in the email address.
-* `sort address` sorts the list alphabetically by address.
+* `sort address` sorts the list in ASCII order by each character in the address.

 ### Deleting a person : `delete`